JAlcocerT/RPi/_posts/2023-07-20-rpi-iot-dht11-influxdb.md

   + [x] Hardware Check
   + [ ] Python Script
   + [ ] The Database: InfluxDB
+- [ ] Connect InfluxDB with DHT11 Data to Home Assistant (optional)

-If you already have a RPi at home and a DHT11 sensor, you can perfectly get started with this project.
+If you already have a RPi at home and a DHT11 sensor, you can perfectly **get started** with this project.

 | Hardware             | Code                  | Data Analytics Stack |